Athens' Golden Age and the Delian League

 In 472 BC, a non-member Greek city-state called Carystus was forced, against its will, to join the League and pay an annual fee to do so.

-In 470 BC, one of the member states, Naxos, sought to leave the League.
-However, this was seen as an act of betrayal and Naxos lost its independence and was forced to pay an annual tribute.
+However, this was seen as an act of betrayal.
+Naxos lost its independence and was forced to pay an annual tribute.

-In 468, a decisive battle between the Persians and the Delian League took place.
-The Persian king, Xerxes I, was assembling his forces at the Eurymedon River in Pamphylia, in southern Asia Minor.
+At the time, the Persian king, Xerxes I, had been assembling his forces of men and ships at the Eurymedon River in Pamphylia, in southern Asia Minor.

-This loss was so significant, that Xerxes accepted the Delian League terms of a peace, which included an agreement that Persian forces would approach no closer than a day’s sail from the coast of Asia Minor.
+It included an agreement that Persian forces would approach no closer than a day’s sail from the coast of Asia Minor.

 The League's success at the Battle of Eurymedon seemed to have achieved all of the alliance's initial aims: to eliminate the Persian threat to Greeks in the Aegean and in western Asia Minor.

-It might be assumed that the League could be dissolved.
+Therefore, it might be assumed that the League could be dissolved.
 However, Athens did not think that would be in their best interests.

 From Delian League to Athenian Empire

 After the Battle of Eurymedon, the League continued to exist as a naval force.
-Athens argued that the Persian threat was still real, despite their victories.

 However, the League's policies and activities became focused on what the city of Athens wanted.

-It appeared that Athens was gradually turning the Delian League into their own personal empire.
+As a result, it appeared that Athens was gradually turning the Delian League into their own personal empire.

 In protest, Thasos declared that they were no longer part of the Delian League.
-In response, the Cimon sailed the League's fleet to Thasos and laid siege to it.

 This was the first time the League's resources had been used in aggression against another League member.

-Without any support, Thasos fell to the League's forces after a two-year siege.
-As punishment for their actions, Thasos' navy was confiscated, they were forced to pay a large monetary fine, gave up their political independence, and they were forced to pay an annual fee to the League.
+As punishment for their actions, Thasos' navy was confiscated, they were forced to pay a large monetary fine, they had to give up their political independence, and they were forced to pay an annual fee to the League.

-The frightening speed with which the League's own military was used to force a member state to remain in the alliance was a sign of Athen's ruthlessness.
+The frightening speed with which the League's own military was used to force a member state to remain in the alliance was a sign of Athens' ruthlessness.

 The rise of Pericles